New boss aims to steer Mothercare to recovery

-LONDON August 1 From transforming businesses to sailing the Atlantic, Mark Newton-Jones is a man up for a challenge.
-Now, the new chief of baby products retailer Mothercare (MTC.L) aims to succeed where many have failed and fix one of Britain's best known retailers.
+LONDON, August 1 From transforming businesses to sailing the Atlantic, Mark Newton-Jones is a man up for a challenge.
+Now, the new chief of baby products retailer Mothercare aims to succeed where many have failed and fix one of Britain's best known retailers.

 "Wherever you look there's competition," Liberum analyst Sanjay Vidyarthi said.
 "Ultimately if they don't get the price proposition right, I'm not sure what they can do."